ArashGhavami/AtomicBomber/README.md

 Use W, A, S, D or the arrow keys to move the plane across the screen.
 Press Space to drop a regular bomb, R to release a radioactive bomb, and C to launch a cluster bomb.
 Press Tab to freeze or unfreeze the game, and Esc to pause and open the menu.
 For cheat codes, press P to skip to the next wave, G to gain a radioactive bomb, Ctrl to obtain a cluster bomb, T to add a tank to the map, and H to restore your plane’s life.

-**To run this project and play the game, you should execute the "RegisterMenu.java" file in the "view" repository.**
+IMPORTANT NOTE: **To run this project and play the game, you should execute the "RegisterMenu.java" file in the "view" repository.**